-Process improvement (or "business process improvement") can come in many forms.
+Process improvement, or "business process improvement (BPI)," can come in many forms.
 Motivated and engaged employees can improve the efficiency of business processes via informal, grassroots efforts.
 They may form self-organizing teams that design and implement solutions to improve process issues.

-However, a formal process improvement framework, language, and common platform allows everyone involved in the improvement effort to leverage the work being done throughout the organization.
-Organizational process and workflow improvement projects proceed best with agreed-upon standardization and may even benefit from the guidance of a business process (BPM) specialist who can develop frameworks, KPIs, and other critical aspects of the effort.
+However, a formal process improvement framework, language, and a common platform allow everyone involved in the improvement effort to leverage the work done throughout the organization.
+Organizational process and workflow improvement projects proceed best with agreed-upon standardization.
+They may even benefit from the guidance of a business process (BPM) specialist who can develop frameworks, KPIs, and other critical aspects of the effort.

 We have an entire, free guide detailing how BPM works, but in a nutshell:

-"Business Process Management (BPM) is the organizational discipline that provides tools and resources for analyzing, modeling, optimizing, monitoring, and controlling business processes and for measuring and driving improved performance of interdependent business processes."
+"Business Process Management (BPM) is the organizational discipline that provides tools and resources for analyzing, modeling, optimizing, monitoring, and controlling business processes and measuring and driving improved performance of interdependent business processes."

 Often, BPM is confused with the software that helps implement improvements in business processes, but in reality, it's a practice, not software.

 Process mapping involves laying out a series of tasks and events/actions that illustrate the entire scope of a process from start to finish.
-Often specialized shapes are used to represent specific types of tasks/events, which are connected to show progress from task to task.
+Often, specialized shapes are used in a process map to represent specific types of tasks/events, which are connected to show progress from task to task.
 LucidChart has a nice write-up on this method.

 Originating in the 1970s at Toyota, the 5 Whys method is a simple way of getting to the root of any problem.
 The idea is to identify a problem and then ask "Why?" five times.